zierenberg/subsampling_review/README.md

 The simulation code is using the Julia Language and reproducibility is inspired by [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/).
-The plotting code is using the Python.
+The plotting code is in Python.

 To (locally) reproduce this project, do the following: